t3-oss/create-t3-app/www/src/pages/en/usage/next-js.md

 We love React.
 It has made UI development accessible in ways we never imagined before.
 It also can lead developers down some rough paths.
 Next.js offers a lightly opinionated, heavily optimized approach to creating a website using React.
 From routing to API definitions to image rendering, we trust Next.js to lead developers towards good decisions.

-Pairing NextJS with [Vercel](https://vercel.com/) makes developing and deploying websites possible in the simplest way possible.
+Pairing NextJS with [Vercel](https://vercel.com/) makes developing and deploying web apps easier than ever before.
 Their extremely generous free-tier and super intuitive interface provides a point and click solution to deploy your site (We ❤️ Vercel)

 ## Get Static/Server Props

-One of NextJS prime features is its data fetching capabilities.
+A key feature of Next.js is its data fetching capabilities.
 We highly recommend reading through the [official documentation](https://nextjs.org/docs/basic-features/data-fetching) to understand how to use each method and how they differ. `getServerSideProps` is generally discouraged unless there is a good reason for it, due to the fact that it is a blocking call and will slow down your site.
 [Incremental Static Regeneration](https://nextjs.org/docs/basic-features/data-fetching/incremental-static-regeneration) is a great alternative to `getServerSideProps` when the data is dynamic and can be fetched incrementally.

 ## Useful Resources